The Heart and Science of Women’s Healing

 Who should take this course?

-This course welcomes women who are health professionals committed to life-long learning, a women’s health revolution, and making the world a better place!
+This course welcomes women who are certified or licensed health professionals committed to life-long learning, a women’s health revolution, and making the world a better place!

 MD’s, DO’s, ND’s, PA’s and DC’s